Pages

 Monday, August 22, 2016

-Quarry for stone jars discovered in Galilee
+Quarry for stone jars discovered near Cana in Galilee

 The large subterranean cavern, hewn into a chalkstone hillside, was discovered at a site named ‘Einot Amitai near Nazareth in northern Israel.
 The cave yielded numerous remains of stone vessels in various stages of production, attesting to a thriving industry.